bnikolaus/CurseOfStrahdNotes/Character.md

 - wadyasay - say again
 - Whinger -
 - Bail - leave
+- You pansys ready to tee up - take action

 # Common
 - Howzat = how is that